Northern Garrett High School

-School Days
+School structure

-Students attend school for 180 days per school year starting from the last week of August through the end of May, and normally through the first several days of June as well.
+Students attend school for 180 days per school year, starting from the last week of August through the end of May, and generally through the first several days of June as well.
 Five additional days are added to the calendar as make-up days.
 Due to the tremendous amounts of snowfall in Garrett County, it is not unusual for the school to need additional make-up days; therefore, they either add days at the end of the school year or during scheduled days off.